SenorSamuel/nimble-commander/README.md

 # Nimble Commander public development tracker
-There's no source code here, only Issue section is active.
+There's no source code here, only Issues section is active.